With help from the Biden administration, activists defeat a potential pollution site in Chicago

 The old scrapyard, which was cited numerous times for environmental violations when it operated as General Iron in the wealthy Lincoln Park section of North Chicago, established a precedent in the health department’s deliberations.

 Health officials called their assessment the “most rigorous and comprehensive study of a proposed industrial facility in Chicago to date.”
-It was necessary, “in part because of the size and nature of the proposed recycling facility, and the fact that public health considerations raised during the permitting process had not been fully addressed during zoning.”
+It was necessary “in part because of the size and nature of the proposed recycling facility, and the fact that public health considerations raised during the permitting process had not been fully addressed during zoning.”

-RMG already operated a scrap metal business on land it owned in Southeast before adding the scrapyard and that operation can continue.
+RMG already operated a scrap metal business on land it owned in Southeast before adding the scrapyard, and that operation can continue.

-The health department said it will continue to monitor RMG’s operations and ensure the company is in compliance with existing permits.
+The health department said it will continue to monitor RMG’s operations and ensure that the company is in compliance with existing permits.

-“We are committed to protecting and enhancing the health, environment, and quality of life for all Chicagoans,” said Health Commissioner Allison Arwady.
+“We are committed to protecting and enhancing the health, environment and quality of life for all Chicagoans,” said Health Commissioner Allison Arwady.
 “In an already vulnerable community, the findings from the HIA combined with the inherent risks of recycling operations and concerns about the company’s past and potential noncompliance are too significant to ignore.”